ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 [Download the setup.msi here](https://github.com/kosace/EnhancePoEApp/releases) instead.

-Since this app is not trusted (too expensive), you will have to accept few times to install (Click on "More info" when Windows wants to protect your PC).
+Since this app is not 'trusted' (i.e. we're not a corporation who has the money or clout to sign our installer), you will have to accept a few security prompts to install the program ('Keep' the file on browser, then click on "More info" when Windows wants to protect your PC).
+Apologies for the inconvenience there.
+If anyone knows a cheap and easy way to get our installer signed please let us know!

 If you have updated your application to 1.2.0 please use a new item filter as some changes may break your existing one!
 Make sure to back up any custom filters you want our program to interact with in case of any [potentially unwanted behavior!](https://github.com/kosace/EnhancePoEApp/issues/106)

 ## Features

- - Easy to use
  - Multiple Stash Tabs
  - Hotkeys
  - Customizable Overlays